Meet the Festival Artists & Murals

 About the Artists

-Mil Chankrim was born in Bantey Meanchey, Cambodia in 1991.
+Mil Chankrim was born in Banteay Meanchey, Cambodia in 1991.
 In 2013, he graduated from the Phare Ponleu Selpak Visual and Applied Arts School.
 He currently works at Romcheik 5 Art Space in Battambang, Cambodia.

 Little Monkey